-The 1996 basic law provides for freedom of opinion and correspondence within limits.
-Freedom of the press is also guaranteed, provided that it does not lead to public discord or violate the security of the state.
-Ten daily newspapers, six in Arabic (including two online) and four in English, are currently published.
+Freedom of the press and opinion is guaranteed by the 1996 Basic Law, provided that it does not "lead to public discord or harm the security of the state."
+Eight daily newspapers, four in Arabic and four in English, are currently published.
 The 1984 press and publication law still authorizes the government to censor all domestic and imported publications and the Ministry of Information can take legal action against any material it regards as offensive in political, cultural or sexual respects.
-Editorial policies generally follow the views of the government.
 The government influences the privately owned press through subsidies.
-In practice, these restrictions favor selfcensorship.
+In practice, these restrictions favor self-censorship.
 Criticism of the sultan in any form is prohibited.
 The government owns two national television stations.

 In 2004, a royal decree gave Omani citizens the right to establish private radio and television companies.
 The Public Authority for Radio and Television, which was established by royal decree in 2010, enjoys its own juridical competence and financial independence under the supervision of the Council of Ministers.